saadeghi/daisyui/packages/docs/src/routes/(routes)/docs/v5-beta/+page.md

 ### Dropdown

 🆕 Additions
-- Added suppor for the new HTML [`popover`](https://developer.mozilla.org/en-US/docs/Web/HTML/Global_attributes/popover) attribute.
+- Added support for the new HTML [`popover`](https://developer.mozilla.org/en-US/docs/Web/HTML/Global_attributes/popover) attribute.
 HTML popover is the new standard for creating dropdowns in HTML.
 It prevents any overflow edgecase issues and any z-index issues.
-- Added suppor for the new CSS [`Anchor positioning`](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_anchor_positioning) (Currently only works on Chromium-based browsers.
+- Added support for the new CSS [`Anchor positioning`](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_anchor_positioning) (Currently only works on Chromium-based browsers.
 Other browsers will position the dropdown on the middle of the screen, like a modal).

 🔧 Changes
 - Uses CSS `@starting-style` now.